chaseruskin/orbit/docs/src/tutorials/dependencies.md

 end architecture;
 ```
-Cool, we used the VHDL keyword.
+Cool, we used the VHDL keyword `nand` to describe that particular circuit.
 Sometimes it may be insightful to read code snippets and comments from external design units when trying to integrate them into a new project.

 ## Integrating design units across ips